-GOAL TOPIC 2: ECONOMIC DEVELOPMENT CATEGORY # STRATEGY / ACTION RESPONSIBILITY PRIORITY 2.5 Support higher educational and vocational programs a capacity of the workforce. nd facilities aimed at exp anding the Higher Education 2.5.1 Work in partnership with CMC to plan for future facilities needs.
+GOAL TO PIC 2 2: ECONOMIC DEVELOPMENT CATEGORY # STRATEGY / ACTION RESPONSIBILITY PRIORITY 2.5 Support higher educational and vocational programs a capacity of the workforce.
+Support higher educational and vocational programs and facilities aimed at expanding the capacity of the workforce.
+Higher Education 2.5.1 Work in partnership with CMC to plan for future facilities needs.
 Town, CMC + Trade Schools 2.5.2 Support CMC's use of town facilities such as the 3rd Street Center, parks, multi-modal facilities.
 Recreation & Public Works Departments, 3rd Street Center 2.5.3 Explore opportunities for CMC internship programs with the town.
-Town, CMC 2.6 Develop a clear, consistent, and cost-effective busine strategy for target industries as defined by the commi nent Business Recruitment 2.6.1 Identify existing business clusters and interview owners to document the reasons they located their businesses in Carbondale.
+Town, CMC 2.6 Develop a clear, consistent, and cost-effective busine strategy for target industries as defined by the comm nent Business Recruitment 2.6.1 Identify existing business clusters and interview owners to document the reasons they located their businesses in Carbondale.
 Using this information, establish a list of proven business assets and promote them.
 Economic development organizations + Retention 2.6.2 Support existing business development centers to provide start-up assistance including location and planning assistance.
 Economic development organizations 2.6.3 Work with Garfield County Economic Development to promote the local lifestyle and economic assets to targeted industries.
-Economic development organizations Business 2.7 Promote restaurants, taverns and lodging as economic generators. c drivers and tax revenue Recruitment + Retention 2.7.1 Partner with tech organizations/companies to increase online exposure to small businesses through the town's website or the business community's online venues.
+Economic development organizations Pusinoss 2.7 Promote restaurants, taverns and lodging as economic generators. c drivers and tax revenue Business Recruitment + Retention 2.7.1 Partner with tech organizations/companies to increase online exposure to small businesses through the town's website or the business community's online venues.
 Economic development organizations 2.8 Facilitate the coordination of business and economic development groups.
 Facilitate the coordination of business and economic development groups 2.8.1 Seek funding for a professional local/regional economic development coordinator.
 Town, Garfield County, economic development organizations, State of Colorado 2.8.2 Continue to partner with non-profits and businesses on specific projects.
 Assist in the formation of non- English-speaking business groups or commerce associations.
 Town, Garfield County, economic development organizations, State of Colorado 2.8.3 Develop a requirement check-list for new businesses and post prominently on the town website.
 Town Administration & Finance Departments